alexisbellido/salt-django-stack/README.rst

 Keepalived and high availability
 =================================

-Currently, high availability for HAProxy with Keepalived only works with floating IPs as provided by `Digital Ocean`_, so you need to setup pillar data for zinibu_basic.do_token and zinibu_basic.project.haproxy_frontend_public_ip.
+Currently, high availability for HAProxy with Keepalived only works with floating IPs as provided by `Digital Ocean`_, so you need to setup pillar data for zinibu_basic.do_token and anchor_ip for each haproxy_server to be used instead of zinibu_basic.project.haproxy_frontend_public_ip.

 You should setup the roles grain in one and only one minion as haproxy_master and another as haproxy_backup.

 Also, the keepalived states should run before varnish and haproxy states to make sure ip addresses are bound.
 The states are zinibu.keepalived and zinibu.keepalived.conf, in that order.

+Note that the priority value in keepalived.conf for the master and backup hosts has to be changed to 101 and 100 because the weight is 2 or the track script won't run.

 Pillar Setup